johnklord/johnklord.github.io/README.md

-Kyle Wang's Personal Website
+Shuli Huang's Personal Website
 ============================

 # Jargon
 ##### general
-* **Root Project Folder**: `kwang91.github.io` folder or the folder in which it contains `package.json` for your website project
+* **Root Project Folder**: `johnklord.github.io` folder or the folder in which it contains `package.json` for your website project
 * **npm** : Package Manager for Node.
 Allows developers to manage coding libraries more efficiently. ex: the library used to start a server, the library used to parse markdown files etc...
 * **node** : node is a software that is required to run javascript files in the terminal.
 * **yarn** : Another package manager for node